stevepowell99/theorymaker4/help.md

   - editing the underlying text in the editor
   - or any combination of these.

-🔥💥⛔**Use another tool** if:
+🔥💥⛔**Use another tool** if you want:
-- If you want a different kind of diagram, which does not simply involve multiple nodes, links and grouping boxes
+- a different kind of diagram, which does not simply involve multiple nodes, links and grouping boxes
-- If you want custom positions for your diagram components.
+- custom positions for your diagram components.
 Theorymaker is opinionated about positioning (auto layout).
-It is not freeform drag-and-drop positioning.
+It is not freeform drag-and-drop positioning
+- to construct causal maps based on evidence, try [Causal Map](https://causalmap.app/)
-- If you want fully-featured ToC software with indicators, monitoring, etc.
+- fully-featured ToC software with indicators, monitoring, etc. Try [TASO's tool](https://taso.org.uk/insights-and-evaluation/theory-of-change/) instead.

 **This help** is split into tabs: